dogweather/forkful/content/en/swift/files-and-io/writing-to-standard-error.md

   \ error messages or diagnostics output to a separate stream, distinct from the standard\u2026"
 lastmod: '2024-03-13T22:45:00.410678-06:00'
 model: gpt-4-0125-preview
-summary: "Writing to standard error (stderr) is about directing your program's error\
-  \ messages or diagnostics output to a separate stream, distinct from the standard\u2026"
+summary: Writing to standard error (stderr) is about directing your program's error messages or diagnostics output to a separate stream, distinct from the standard output (stdout).
 title: Writing to standard error
 weight: 25
 ---